-'Wonder Woman' Reviews: DC Comics Finally Made A Winner
+'Wonder Woman' Reviews Are In, And DC Comics May Have Finally Made A Winner

 When it comes to saving the DC Extended Universe, don't send in a man to do a woman's job.